Skip to Main Content

 Banner at the top of ASTM Compass, their database of standards:

-• "Using Artiicial Intelligence (AI) on ASTM standards and related intellectual property is prohibited.
+• "Using Artificial Intelligence (AI) on ASTM standards and related intellectual property is prohibited.
 Violations will result in suspension of access."

 COPE (Committee on Publication Ethics) is "committed to educating and supporting editors, publishers, universities, research institutes, and all those involved in publication ethics.
 COPE aims to move the culture of publishing towards one where ethical practices become a normal part of the culture itself."

-Here is their position statement [bullets added for readability; bold face added] :
+Here is their position statement [bold face added] :

 • "The use of artificial intelligence (AI) tools such as ChatGPT or Large Language Models in research publications is expanding rapidly.
-COPE joins organisations, such as WAME [World Association of Medical Editors] and the JAMA [Journal of the America Medical Association] Network (January 2023) among others, to state that AI tools cannot be listed as an author of a paper.
+COPE joins organisations, such as WAME [World Association of Medical Editors; May 2023] and the JAMA [Journal of the American Medical Association] Network (January 2023) among others, to state that AI tools cannot be listed as an author of a paper.

 Hastings Center Report